gmac/professional-javascript/04_regex/intro_to_regex.md

 99 bottles of beer on the wall, 99 bottles of beer.
 Take a few down, pass them around...
 1 bottle of beer on the wall.

-How much wood would a woodchuck chuck if a woodchuck could chuck wood?
-About 700 pounds, according to Cornell University.
 ```

 ## Basic Matchers